 Common Causes of Low Water Pressure

 Several factors can cause low water pressure in your home.
-Some of the most common causes of low water pressure include:
+In general, some of the most common causes of low water pressure include:

 - Sediment or Mineral Buildup in Pipes or Fixtures: Over time, minerals from hard water can accumulate inside pipes and faucet aerators, restricting water flow.